Make sure your photo has been taken within the last six months

 - Headwear or nasal cannula:

-- When required for medical reasons, headwear or a nasal cannula may appear in a passport photo — provided that the eyes remain clearly visible.
-We recommend that you include a signed explanatory letter with your application.
-The Passport Program may also request that you submit a letter from your doctor.
+- Your headwear or a nasal cannula may appear in a passport photo if worn for medical reasons.
+Your eyes must remain clearly visible.
+You should include a signed explanatory letter with your application.
+We may also request that you submit a letter from your doctor.

 - Why can't I smile in my passport photo?

-- The International Civil Aviation Organization recommends that passport photos be taken with a neutral expression for use with facial recognition systems - advanced technology that helps prevent fraud by electronically verifying identity based on each person's unique facial features.
+- The International Civil Aviation Organization recommends that passport photos be taken with a neutral expression.
+This lets us use facial recognition systems to help prevent fraud.
+They electronically verify identity based on each person's unique facial features.